 Danielle Sands MPH

-Previously, she worked in the Eating Disorder Assessment and Treatment Program in the Department of Child and Adolescent Psychiatry and Behavioral Sciences at Children’s Hospital of Philadelphia (CHOP) on various research projects assessing therapeutic strategies, working directly with patients suffering from Anorexia Nervosa and Avoidant Restrictive Food Intake Disorder.
-Prior to working at the Children’s Hospital of Philadelphia (CHOP), Ms. Sands worked at Einstein Healthcare Network as the Project Coordinator for the prenatal health education program, CenteringPregnancy, promoting patient-centered care and improved birth outcomes for low-income women in Norristown, PA.
+Prior to working at PolicyLab, she worked at the Eating Disorder Assessment and Treatment Program in the Department of Child and Adolescent Psychiatry and Behavioral Sciences at CHOP on various research projects assessing therapeutic strategies, working directly with patients suffering from anorexia nervosa and avoidant restrictive food intake disorder.